Musicals101.com

 Eva TanguayEva Tanguay, one of vaudeville's all-time greatest stars.
 Fans called her "The Girl Who Made Vaudeville Famous."

 Female impersonator Julian EltingeJulian Eltinge was the top female impersonator of the early 20th Century.
 Here he is seen in the title role of the Broadway musical The Fascinating Widow (1911).
-His fame was such that it even led to several silent film appearances.
 He remains the only drag performer to have a Broadway theatre named after him.
 The Eltinge later became The Empire.
 Its old facade and lobby are now part of the AMC Multiplex on 42nd Street.

 Clean Comedy